 Here's the new lineup:

-When the system is complete in 2041, Link light rail will have five lines (1, 2, 3, 4, and T), Sounder will have two lines (N and S), and Stride bus rapid transit will have three lines (S1, S2, and S3).
+When the system is complete, Link light rail will have five lines (1, 2, 3, 4, and T), Sounder will have two lines (N and S), and Stride bus rapid transit will have three lines (S1, S2, and S3).

 If you’re interested in the details of why we’ve chosen these names and colors, please read our Frequently Asked Questions page.